-Having a personality disorder doesn’t make the narcissist a bad person, but it does significantly decrease their ability to correctly perceive reality.
+Having a personality disorder significantly decreases one’s ability to correctly perceive reality.

 As children, we cope the best we know how, with the skills that we have at that time, healthy or not.
-The narcissist may have dealt with adverse childhood trauma by imitating the narcissist in their life, or they may have learned to please the narcissist instead, thereby becoming Codependent in the process.
-(Codependency is a set of learned, maladaptive coping-tools characterized by monitoring the environment, attempting to control people and/or outcomes, “helping” or fixing other people’s problems, protecting others from the consequences of their choices, anticipating and meeting other people’s needs, and putting themselves last.)
+Narcissists may have dealt with adverse childhood trauma by imitating a narcissist in their life, or they may have learned to please those narcissists instead, thereby becoming codependent in the process.
+(Codependency is a set of learned, maladaptive coping tools such as monitoring the environment, attempting to control people and/or outcomes, “helping” or fixing other people’s problems, protecting others from the consequences of their choices, anticipating and meeting other people’s needs without being asked, and putting themselves last.)

 Narcissistic parents are not healthy role models for their children.
-They may do things like using foul language in front of (or directed at) their children, use age-inappropriate adult/sexual statements and inferences, behave immaturely, violate the law, openly show their addictions, and may bring partners home for sex around (or front of ) the children.
-If they’re “serial monogamists,” they state that every new partner is “the love of their life” or “the one.”
+They may use foul language in front of (or directed at) their children, make age-inappropriate adult/sexual statements and inferences, behave immaturely, violate the law, openly show their addictions, and may bring partners home for sex around (or in front of ) the children.
+If they’re “serial monogamists,” they often state that every new partner is “the love of their life” or “the one.”

-When a primary caregiver is a narcissist, kids are much more vulnerable to narcissistic abuse.
-Very young children don’t have the mental capacity to comprehend that their parent is mentally ill.
-They completely trust and depend on the parent.
-They’re easily manipulated and emotionally controlled.
+When a primary caregiver is a narcissist, kids are much more likely to endure narcissistic abuse.
+Very young children don’t have the mental capacity to comprehend that a parent is mentally ill.
+They completely trust and depend on the parent, making them more easily manipulated and emotionally controlled.

 It’s important to understand and accept that if a parent is a narcissist, they’ve been deeply hurt and damaged, and were probably also abused or taught to expect “entitlement” as a child.
 Perhaps they learned this from another narcissist, caretaker, or role model.
-It’s not an excuse for their behavior, but a way to see them with compassion and try to understand.
+This is not an excuse for their behavior, but rather a way to view them with understanding and perhaps compassion.

-Narcissists are oblivious to the damage they do to their children because they’re self-absorbed.
-Nor are they self-aware enough to care.
+Because they’re self-absorbed, narcissists are oblivious to the damage they do to their children, and if they do notice, they are not self-aware enough to care.

 Most narcissists will never know whether they’re on the NPD spectrum or if they have full-blown NPD because most don’t seek treatment.
-They don’t believe that they have a problem.
-EVERYONE ELSE has a problem.
-Never them.
-Everyone else is mentally ill, needs some form of treatment, or should be medicated.
-So, most narcissists have never gotten a professional diagnosis, or any professional help.
+They don’t see or acknowledge that they have a problem.
+So, most narcissists have never gotten a professional diagnosis or sought professional assistance.

-It’s important to a narcissist that their ego is kept intact and inflated, which is the norm for them.
-The ego is the part of the mind that arbitrates between the conscious and the unconscious.
-It’s responsible for our sense of self and personal identity and is the filter through which we see ourselves.
-We tell our egos specific “stories” to live with our beliefs about who we are.
+It’s important to a narcissist that their ego is kept intact and inflated.
+The “ego” is the part of the mind that arbitrates between the conscious and the unconscious.
+It’s responsible for our sense of self and personal identity.
+It is the filter through which we see ourselves.
+We tell our egos specific “stories” so we can live with our beliefs about who we are.

 Conscious awareness: Be aware and make conscious choices before acting.
 Self-awareness releases us from making impulsive and potentially damaging decisions.